titoghose/Q-Pi/README.md

 1. Wait till the files are extracted and an image is displayed on the screen.
 The window can be resized to own convenience.

-2. Using your mouse, draw the bounding boxes around the cells you wish to analyse.
-Keep a small margin between the cell and the bounding box.
-You can draw upto 15 boxes.
-When happy with a box, press the key **n** on your keyboard to draw the next box.
+2. Using your mouse, draw the bounding boxes (ROI) around the cells you wish to analyse.
+Keep a small margin between the cell and the ROI.
+You can draw upto 15 ROIs.
+When happy with an ROI, press the key **n** on your keyboard to draw the next box.
 Once done drawing, press the key **x** to submit the selections.

 3. The programme will sequentially analyse each cell.
-Look at the terminal for intermediate output information.
+See terminal for intermediate output information.

 4. The lateral cross section of the ZX and ZY planes of the Z-Stack will pop up with the auto selected membrane level.
 If not satisfied with the selection, you can manually use your mouse to select the correct level.
 The image can be zoomed into for a clearer view.
 Every click is recorded and the subsequent membrane level is displayed on the terminal.
 Close the window to finalise selection.

-5. If plot option was selected then wait for cell to be plot without membrane first and then with the membrane at the correct level.
+5. If plot option was selected then wait for cell to be plotted without membrane first and then with the membrane at the correct level.

 6. Final percentage invsasion will be displayed on terminal after shutting the plots.

-## Sample Data

-A sample .nd2 file can be found [here](link) and used to test the program.

 ## Built With